-- 69. Defendant FMC Corporation is a Delaware corporation with its headquarters and principal place of business in Philadelphia, Pennsylvania.
-FMC Corporation acquired and merged with Cheminova A/S, a member of the JGTF, and is the successor corporation to Cheminova A/S. - 70.
-Defendant FMC Corporation marketed, sold, and distributed Paraquat products and or/surfactants and other pesticides for use in combination with Paraquat in Pennsylvania and throughout the United States. - 7l.
-On information and belief, FMC received manuals or other documents describing the potential health consequences of low-dose Paraquat exposure from Chevron and/or SCPLLC. - On information and belief, at all relevant times, FMC sold surfactants and other chemicals recommended to be used with Paraquat and which FMC knew would increase the health risks of low-dose Paraquat exposure and other foreseeable uses of Paraquat. - 73.
-On information and belief, FMC worked with Chevron and other companies as part of the manufacture of Paraquat by bottling formulated Paraquat shipped to FMC by Chevron and other companies that Chevron had contracted with.
-The Paraquat FMC bottled was eventually sold to consumers throughout the United States.
+- 61. Defendant FMC Corporation is a Delaware corporation with its headquarters and principal place of business in Philadelphia, PA.
+FMC Corporation acquired and merged with Cheminova A/S, a member of the JGTF, and is the successor corporation to Cheminvoa A/S. - 62.
+Defendant FMC Corporation marketed, sold, and distributed Paraquat products and or/surfactants and other pesticides for intended for use in combination with Paraquat in Pennsylvania for use in Pennsylvania.

-DEFENDANTS' TORTIOUS CONDUCT RESULTED IN PLAINTIFF'S INJURIES
+DEFENDANTS' TORTIOUS CONDUCT RESULTED IN DOUGLAS NEMETH'S DEVELOPING PARKINSON'S DISEASE of the following allegations.

-- 74. Plaintiff hereby refers to, incorporates, and re-alleges by this reference as though set forth in full, each and every allegation hereinabove and makes them a part of the following allegations. - 75.
-Plaintiff Dorsey Daniel was exposed to Paraquat manufactured, formulated and/or distributed by SCPLLC or its predecessors. - 76.
-Mr. Daniel was exposed to Paraquat manufactured, formulated and/or distributed by Chevron U.S.A. or its predecessors. - 77.
-Mr. Daniel was exposed to Paraquat manufactured, formulated and/or distributed by FMC Corporation or its predecessors. - The Paraquat to which Mr. Daniel was exposed entered his body through absorption or penetration of the skin, mucous membranes, and other epithelial tissues (including tissues of the mouth, nose and nasal passages, trachea, and conducting airways, particularly where cuts, abrasions, rashes, sores, or other tissue damage are present); 2) through the olfactory bulb; 3) through respiration into the lungs; and 4) through ingestion into the digestive tract of small droplets swallowed after entering the mouth, nose, or conducting airways.
-Once absorbed, the Paraquat entered his bloodstream, attacked his nervous system, and was substantial factor in causing him to suffer Parkinson's disease. - 79.
-Mr. Daniel was diagnosed with Parkinson's disease in 2017. - 80.
-Mr. Daniel had no reason to suspect the diagnosis was connected to his past Paraquat exposure. - 81.
-Mr. Daniel was never told, either by a medical professional, by media, or by the Defendants, that exposure to Paraquat could cause him to suffer Parkinson's disease. - 82.
-Mr. Daniel first heard of the linkage between Paraquat and Parkinson's disease within a year of filing this action.
+63. Plaintiff DOUGLAS NEMETH hereby refers to, incorporates, and re-alleges by this reference as though set forth in full, each and every allegation hereinabove and makes them a part

+- 64. Plaintiff DOUGLAS NEMETH is a resident of Blandon, Pennsylvania. - 65.
+Plaintiff was exposed to Paraquat manufactured and sold by Defendants. - 66.
+Plaintiff DOUGLAS NEMETH worked as an agricultural worker in Pennsylvania in the 1980s to the 2010s, where he personally sprayed, mixed, loaded, and/or cleaned Paraquat. - 67.
+During this time, Plaintiff was in close contact to the Paraquat that was designed, manufactured, and distributed by Defendants.
+During that time, Plaintiff would also mix, load, spray, and/or clean Paraquat. - 68.
+The Paraquat to which Plaintiff was exposed entered his body through absorption or penetration of the skin, mucous membranes, and other epithelial tissues (including tissues of the mouth, nose and nasal passages, trachea, and conducting airways, particularly where cuts, abrasions, rashes, sores, or other tissue damage are present); and/or 2) through the olfactory bulb; and/or 3) through respiration into the lungs; and/or 4) through ingestion into the digestive tract of small droplets swallowed after entering the mouth, nose, or conducting airways.
+Once absorbed, the Paraquat entered his bloodstream, attacked his nervous system, and was substantial factor in causing him to suffer Parkinson's disease. - 69.
+Plaintiff was diagnosed with Parkinson's disease in or about 2005. - 70.
+Plaintiff had no reason to suspect the diagnosis was connected to his past Paraquat exposure. - 71.
+Although Plaintiff knew that the Paraquat to which he was exposed was acutely toxic, he had no reason to suspect that chronic, low-dose exposure to Paraquat could cause neurological diseases such as Parkinson's disease. - 72.
+Plaintiff was never told, either by a medical professional, by media, or by the Defendants, that chronic, low-dose exposure to Paraquat could cause him to suffer Parkinson's disease.